 - Engaging in regular committee work between monthly meetings

-Travel to attend up to two National Council meetings each year
+- Traveling to as many as two in-person National Council meetings each year

-Advocacy for collegiate members in all National Council matters
+- Advocating for collegiate members in all National Council discussions

 Qualities desired in a student representative:

-1) Indicate your interest in running when you register for conference on or before June 1.
-Then, submit a statement of interest, due on or before June 7
+Indicate your interest in running when you register for conference on or before June 1.
+Then, submit a statement of interest due on or before June 7.

-If you would like additional information, please call the National Office or email us at firstname.lastname@example.org.
+If you would like additional information, please call or email the National Office.